-How do I fix Err empty response errors on Windows 10?
+How do I fix Err empty response error in browser?

 1. Use Command Prompt

 - Press Windows Key + X to open the Power User Menu and select Command Prompt (Admin).

 - When Command Prompt opens, enter the following commands: